Daphnetaolll/GhostEcho/README.md

-# GhostEcho — Memory Distortion Audio Tool
+# GhostEcho —
+## Live Interactive Web Audio FX - Memory Distortion Audio Tool

-**Developer:** Daphne Tao — *DAPHNIII*
+**Developer:** Daphne Tao - *DAPHNIII*

 GhostEcho is a browser-based audio tool that transforms sound into expressive, memory-like distortions.
 It is designed for musicians, live performers, and even non-DAW users who want to explore sound design in an intuitive and creative way.

 Inspired by the way melodies replay and warp inside human memory, GhostEcho allows users to shape tracks, voices, and instruments into evolving textures that feel nostalgic, blurred, and ghostly.

-GhostEcho supports two workflows:
+**GhostEcho supports two workflows:**

-- Studio Mode: apply effects to full tracks
+- **Studio Mode:** apply effects to full tracks

-- Live Mode: process microphone or instrument input in real time
+- **Live Mode:** process microphone or instrument input in real time

-This project is part of my creative-coding, DSP, and interactive-performance portfolio.

 ## Introduction

 GhostEcho is built as a hybrid audio system combining:

 - Python + Gradio for the interactive web interface
 - Csound as the DSP engine for all real-time effect processing
 - Wavesurfer.js for waveform visualization

-- Custom-designed algorithms inspired by memory distortion, pitch blur, time smear, and decayed reflections
+- Custom-designed algorithms inspired by memory distortion and decayed reflections

 The goal is to create a sound tool that is both artist-friendly and technically expressive, enabling users to perform, experiment, and reshape audio instantly without needing a DAW.